How Water Supply Systems Work

 Water Line Repair and Replacement

-- Cost Range: Varies based on length, location, and material, typically $150–$5,000.
+- Cost range: Varies by length, location, and material; typically $150–$5,000.

 Seasonal Maintenance and Inspections

-- Winter Preparation: Insulate exposed pipes, disconnect outdoor hoses, and allow faucets to drip during extreme cold.
+- Winter preparation: Insulate exposed pipes, disconnect outdoor hoses, and allow faucets to drip during extreme cold.

-- Annual Inspection Checklist:
+- Annual inspection checklist:

 - Test water pressure